Montañita

 Montañita is a small coastal town in Ecuador located in the parish of Manglaralto, province of Santa Elena, about 180 kilometers northwest of Guayaquil.
 Its name means "small mountain."
 In the mid 20th century it was known as a surfing beach, with only a few fishermen's huts, and one or two surfers tents in summer, erected at the site.
 But in 1960, Montañita, foreigners linked to the hippie movement decided to settle there permanently.
 It is now a popular destination for surfers from around the world and considered one of the best surfing beaches in Ecuador's south coast.

 Characteristics

 The town of Montañita is laid out in a grid of small streets crowded with shops and restaurants.
 Most of the east/west roads have beach access.
 The town has four main areas: the beach, the Point, Trigrillo neighborhood and the Center.
 The Point is the small mountain, that separates Montañita's beach from that of the neighboring town of Olon.
 The first cement beach house in the town, constructed by two foreigners Jack and James who had formerly been camping on the beach, is a notable feature of the town.

 Climate

 Montañita's climate is that of a tropical, coastal city.
 Its average temperature is 28°C (82°F), and the rainy season runs from December to May.
 However, rainfall is low and typically occurs in the evening or night.
 Water temperatures range from 13-20°C (56-68°F).

+The town was severely affected by the 1997–98 El Niño phenomenon, which caused widespread flooding, landslides, and loss of life along Ecuador's Pacific coast.
+Santa Elena province, where Montañita is located, was among the areas hit hardest, with relief organizations distributing emergency food and medical aid to the canton in the disaster's aftermath.